wayetender/whip/web/source/docs/benchmarks.md

 of resources given.

 In the ICFP paper, the number of operations chosen was 10,000 (i.e., `NUM_OPS=10000`).
-That trial will take about 45 minutes to complete, depending on the resources available to the Docker containers.
+That trial will take about 45 minutes to an hour to complete, depending on the resources available to the Docker containers.

 ## Anatomy of the Benchmarks